What is a signature loan and how does it work?

 Banks

-Traditional banks offer signature loans.
-If you already have a relationship with a bank, reach out to its customer service department to see if it offers signature personal loans.
+Many traditional banks offer signature loans.
+If you already have a relationship with a bank, reach out to its customer service department to ask about their loan options.
 You may receive an interest rate discount for being an existing customer.
-Alternatively, you contact a bank by phone to see if it offers unsecured personal loans.
+Alternatively, contact a bank by phone to see if it offers unsecured personal loans.

 Credit unions